 Welcome to the sixth installment of Sportscasting’s 10-part series, “The 101 Greatest NFL Players by Uniform Number.”

-For those who may have missed the first five installments or for those returning and just want a quick reminder on the players who best wore Nos.
+If you missed the first five installments or are returning and want a quick reminder on the players who best wore Nos.
 00-49, here you go:

 No. 50: Mike Singletary